kevin-allen/unetTracker/documentation/install.md

 ### Create your virtual environment

+If you have a conda environment already activated, do `conda deactivate` and make sure you are not in a virtual environment.

 Create a virtual environment using venv and install the required packages.

 Here the virtual environment will be called `torch`.